Marburg virus: Structure

 Like all filoviruses, marburgvirions are filamentous particles that may appear in the shape of a shepherd's crook or in the shape of a "U" or a "6", and they may be coiled, toroid, or branched.
 Marburgvirions are generally 80 nm in width, but vary somewhat in length.
 In general, the median particle length of marburgviruses ranges from 795 to 828 nm (in contrast to ebolavirions, whose median particle length was measured to be 974–1,086 nm), but particles as long as 14,000 nm have been detected in tissue culture.

 Marburgvirions consist of seven structural proteins.
-At the center is the helical ribonucleocapsid, which consists of the genomic RNA wrapped around a polymer of nucleoproteins (NP).
+At the center is the helical ribonucleocapsid, which consists of genomic RNA wrapped around a polymer of nucleoproteins (NP).
 Associated with the ribonucleoprotein is the RNA-dependent RNA polymerase (L) with the polymerase cofactor (VP35) and a transcription activator (VP30).
 The ribonucleoprotein is embedded in a matrix, formed by the major (VP40) and minor (VP24) matrix proteins.
 These particles are surrounded by a lipid membrane derived from the host cell membrane.
 The membrane anchors a glycoprotein (GP_{1,2}) that projects 7 to 10 nm spikes away from its surface.
 While nearly identical to ebolavirions in structure, marburgvirions are antigenically distinct.